cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 You must handle the following errors in the following manners:

 - **Bogus Domain Name**
 Given a domain name that cannot be resolved, your program should output a blank string for the IP address, such that the output file continues the domain name, followed by a comma, followed by a line return.
-You should also print a message to stderr alerting the user to the bogus domain name.
+You should also print a message to standard error alerting the user to the bogus domain name.

 - **Bogus Output File Path**
-Given a bad output file path, your program should exit and print an appropriate error to stderr.
+Given a bad output file path, your program should exit and print an appropriate error to standard error.

 - **Bogus Input File Path**
-Given a bad input file path, your program should print an appropriate error to stderr and move on to the next file.
+Given a bad input file path, your program should print an appropriate error to standard error and move on to the next file.

 All system and library calls should be checked for errors.
-If you encounter errors not listed above, you should print an appropriate message to stderr, and then either exit or continue, depending upon whether or not you can recover from the error gracefully.
+If you encounter errors not listed above, you should print an appropriate message to standard error, and then either exit or continue, depending upon whether or not you can recover from the error gracefully.

 ## Provided Code and Data